RedisLabs/redislabs-docs/content/platforms/kubernetes/_index.md

 Redis is the most popular database used with Docker containers.
 Redis Enterprise (Redise) extends open source Redis and delivers stable high performance, linear scaling and high availability with significant operational savings.

-We will use the Docker container for 4.5 version of Redis Enterprise for the steps here.
+We use the Docker container for 4.5 version of Redis Enterprise for the steps here.
 You can find more information on the container image on [Docker Hub](https://hub.docker.com/r/redislabs/redis/) and see details on how to deploy the container locally with Docker below:

 - [Working with Redis Enterprise and Docker]({{< relref "/rs/getting-started/docker/_index.md" >}})
 - [Getting Started with Redis Enterprise Software on Docker]({{< relref "/rs/getting-started/docker/getting-started-docker.md" >}})

 ## Deploying Redis Enterprise with Kubernetes on Google Cloud

-We will go through 4 steps to set up our cluster with Redis Enterprise:
+Here are the 4 steps to set up our cluster with Redis Enterprise:

 - Step 1: Create a Kubernetes cluster on Google Cloud
 - Step 2: Deploy the Redis Enterprise containers to Kubernetes cluster